Explaining how and why a nurse or midwife presents a regulatory concern

-It’s important that the nurse or midwife is able to understand what we say happened, and why we say it means we may need to take regulatory action in their practice.
-The nurse or midwife needs to be able to tell us whether or not they accept that our concerns are well founded.
-Case examiners need enough detail for to make a clear and well reasoned decision about whether the nurse or midwife has a case to answer, and also whether they should use their powers to dispose of cases by recommending undertakings, issuing warnings, or giving advice.
+It’s important that the nurse, midwife or nursing associate is able to understand what we say happened, and why we say it means we may need to take regulatory action in their practice.
+The nurse, midwife or nursing associate needs to be able to tell us whether or not they accept that our concerns are well founded.
+Case examiners need enough detail for to make a clear and well reasoned decision about whether the nurse, midwife or nursing associate has a case to answer, and also whether they should use their powers to dispose of cases by recommending undertakings, issuing warnings, or giving advice.

 During the investigation we sometimes receive new information which forms the basis of a further area of regulatory concern, separate from those previously identified at the screening stage.
-When this happens we will tell the nurse or midwife and invite them to respond.
+When this happens we will tell the nurse, midwife or nursing associate and invite them to respond.